COMMON QUESTIONS ABOUT THE CLINIC

 Please note consultation fees may vary from the above depending on type of consultation and any procedures undertaken.

 Reception staff and doctors are able to provide further information on request.

-Telehealth and phone consultations will be bulk-billed for eligible patients (Commonwealth concession card holders, children under 16 years old and patients who are more vulnerable to COVID-19).
+Telehealth and phone consultations will be bulk-billed for eligible patients (Children less than 16 years of age, patients identifying as Indigenous and Veterans Affairs patients).
 Otherwise standard fees apply.

 Care plans and health assessments will be bulk-billed.

 There is ramp access into the building for those in wheelchairs, prams or requiring mobility aids.
 A wheelchair is available at the practice; please enquire at reception.
 Should you require special assistance please phone and notify the reception.